mrcavalcanti/mosaicoo/docs/sources/datasources/influxdb/_index.md

 **Regex matching**

 You can type in regex patterns for metric names or tag filter values.
 Be sure to wrap the regex pattern in forward slashes (`/`).
-Grafana automatically adjusts the filter tag condition to use the InfluxDB regex match condition operator (`=~`).
+Mosaicoo automatically adjusts the filter tag condition to use the InfluxDB regex match condition operator (`=~`).

 ### Field and Aggregation functions